dataluscorp/browser/toolkit/components/telemetry/docs/data/environment.rst

           channel: <string>, // e.g. "release", null on failure
           enabled: <bool>, // true on failure
           autoDownload: <bool>, // true on failure
-          background: <bool>, // Indicates whether updates may be installed when Firefox is not running.
+          background: <bool>, // Indicates whether updates may be installed when Datalus is not running.
         },
         userPrefs: {
           // Only prefs which are changed are listed in this block